-First, let’s get back to the intelligence issue: as dogs go, the Cavapoo is a very bright one and this has its bonuses.
+First, let’s get back to the intelligence issue: as dogs go, they are a very bright one and this has its bonuses.
 It means you can train it well – we will talk more about training later on – and that it will quickly understand right from wrong.
 This is a dog that will want to be a part of family life, however, so you need to be happy with an animal that will, quite literally, dog your footsteps.

-When it comes to adaptability the Cavapoo is up there with the best.
-As we have said, it will be happy living in a smaller home – even a city apartment – if it gets the attention and exercise it needs, and will be equally at home in a larger home with access to a big garden.
-This is a very playful breed, so be prepared to spend a god deal of time enjoying games with your Cavapoo – and you will enjoy it, we guarantee that.
+When it comes to adaptability this breed is up there with the best.
+As we have said, it will be happy living in a smaller home – even a city apartment – if it gets the attention and exercises it needs and will be equally at home in a larger home with access to a big garden.
+This is a very playful breed, so be prepared to spend a good deal of time enjoying games with your Cavapoo – and you will enjoy it, we guarantee that.

-One factor about Cavapoos that is attractive to owners is that they don’t have a strong prey drive; this means that, unlike some other breeds, your Cavapoo will not be inclined to chase after another moving animal – the neighbours cat, for example, or yours – if it has been correctly trained from the outset.
+One factor about Cavapoos that is attractive to owners is that they don’t have a strong prey drive; this means that, unlike some other breeds, yours will not be inclined to chase after another moving animal – the neighbours cat, for example, or yours – if it has been correctly trained from the outset.
 This makes it a very easy dog to take on walks where other dogs are present.
-Indeed, you should find your Cavapoo actively enjoys meeting other dogs.
+Indeed, you should find yours actively enjoys meeting other dogs.

-All in all, a Cavapoo is a wonderful dog to live with if well-trained and cared for, and a great idea for a family pet.
+All in all, this breed is a wonderful dog to live with if well-trained and cared for, and a great idea for a family pet.

 Training Your Cavapoo

-The intelligence that is bred into a Cavapoo is part of the reason that these wonderful little dogs make a great choice of family pet.
-Because they respond well to instruction, and are eager to learn, if you begin your training routine early in the dog’s life, the result will be a fabulous family pet that is friendly, loyal and enthusiastic, and thoroughly enjoyable to have around.
+The intelligence that is bred into them is part of the reason that these wonderful little dogs make a great choice of family pet.
+Because they respond well to instruction and are eager to learn, if you begin your training routine early in the dog’s life, the result will be a fabulous family pet that is friendly, loyal and enthusiastic, and thoroughly enjoyable to have around.

 As with all dogs, training needs to be done in a sensitive and positive fashion.
 You are bringing a puppy into your home, so you should expect a little wayward behaviour in the early days, especially the inevitable ‘accidents’!
 This is only natural, as a young dog needs to learn.